Great Crested Newt (GCN) Surveys

 When do I need to have a great crested newt survey?

 A GCN survey should be undertaken when any proposed development with suitable habitat within 500m of a pond is planned.
+This is not just limited to ponds; GCN spend a majority of the year in their terrestrial phase, foraging in long grasses, scrub, and woodland.

 A GCN survey should be undertaken by a licensed surveyor, enabling them to legally disturb newts for the purpose of assessing potential development impacts.
 Surveys can be carried out between March and June as this is when GCN’s breed in ponds.

 GCN surveys entail between four and six site visits to each waterbody ecologically connected to the proposed development site.
 Each visit uses three methods to search for GCN.
+The below methods are the three Abrehart Ecology use most frequently, however, netting is also a servuce we offer if the pond is unsuitable for other methods.

 Egg Search